tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/使用备份文件恢复数据库/使用逻辑备份恢复数据库_intl_en.md

 ## Operation Scenarios
-> To save storage capacity, both physical and logical backups in TencentDB for MySQL will be compressed and packaged.
+>To save storage capacity, both physical and logical backups in TencentDB for MySQL will be compressed and packed.
 Specifically, a backup file is compressed with qpress first and then packed with xbstream offered by Percona.
 >
 The open-source software tool Percona XtraBackup can be used to back up and restore databases.
 This document describes how to use XtraBackup to restore a logical backup file of a TencentDB for MySQL instance to a CVM-based self-created database.
 - XtraBackup only supports Linux but not Windows.
-- For more information on how to restore data on Windows, please see [Rolling back Databases](https://intl.cloud.tencent.com/document/product/236/7276), [Migrating Data Through Command Line Tool](https://intl.cloud.tencent.com/document/product/236/8464), and [Migrating Data Through DTS](https://intl.cloud.tencent.com/document/product/571/34103).
+- For more information on how to restore data on Windows, please see [Database Rollback](https://intl.cloud.tencent.com/document/product/236/7276), [Data Migration with Command Line Tool](https://intl.cloud.tencent.com/document/product/236/8464), and [Migrating Data Through DTS](https://intl.cloud.tencent.com/document/product/571/34103).

 ## Prerequisites
 - Download and install XtraBackup.
   XtraBackup can be downloaded at [Percona's official website](https://www.percona.com/downloads/Percona-XtraBackup-2.4/LATEST/).
 Please select Percona XtraBackup 2.4.6 or higher.
 For more information on how to install the tool, please see [Percona XtraBackup 2.4](https://www.percona.com/doc/percona-xtrabackup/2.4/installation.html?spm=a2c4g.11186623.2.14.4d8653a6QmHkgI).
-- Supported instance version: TencentDB for MySQL 5.5, 5.6, and 5.7 High-Availability Edition.
+- Supported instance version: TencentDB for MySQL 5.5, 5.6, and 5.7 High-Availability Edition and Finance Edition.

 ## Directions
 ### Step 1.
 Download the backup file